xinity/JSON2SQL-plugin/doc/stack-n-architecture-decisions.md

   * Extensive Documentation: Well-documented with examples that simplify the integration process.
 * Use Case: Suitable for developers looking to create robust web applications or services that require extensive features and ease of integration.
 ### Decision :
-* libmicrohttpd
+* libmicrohttpd => civetwb
-  * Why : it seemed the more lightweight library for a mariadb plugin, with reasonable ease of use. might be replaced by mongoose if adding  https & JWT is too complicated using microhttpd
+  * Why : mhd waqs the most lightweight library for a mariadb plugin, with reasonable ease of use but it does not natively support https, making it a no go for a long run.

 ## JSON
 ### cJSON